Below you will find some information about living on campus in the residence halls. Click on each category to find out more.

 Carefully select the personal belongings you bring to UIW, keeping in mind the University cannot assume responsibility for theft or loss.
 It is a good idea to check the homeowners or apartment renters’ insurance policy of the person with whom you currently live to determine if there are any provisions for coverage of your personal property while you are living on campus.

 While the rooms of the residence halls will differ by building, all resident students will be provided a bed, desk, dresser space and closet space.
-Students and parents preparing for move-in should consult the List of Things to Remember list for recommended items, optional suggested items, and prohibited items.
+Students and parents preparing for move-in should consult the Room Essentials list for recommended items, optional suggested items, and prohibited items.
 Please keep in mind that this is a limited list and any questions, about items not found on the list, should be clarified by consulting with a Residence Life team member.

 Student rooms will be held until 8:00 p.m. on the day before classes start.
 After this time, a student may forfeit his/her room to another student.
 If you cannot check in by the scheduled day/time, please contact the Office of Residence Life in advance to make alternate arrangements.